Two people walking in front of a green sign that says cultivating curiosity

 • Teams can choose whether to address a local, national, or global issue.

-• Teams are free to choose the design of the poster but are advised to describe clearly what problem is addressed, the anticipated innovation(s), and steps along the way to implementation.
+• Teams are free to choose the design of the poster but are advised to describe clearly what problem is addressed, the anticipated innovation(s) and scientific basis, and steps along the way to implementation.

 • The judges will be looking for evidence that the vision considers affordability, availability, and acceptability in translating science and/or engineering towards improved health.